 How does metadata work with external collaborators within a folder?

-Metadata is available only for external collaborators who collaborate in a folder, where the folder owner has enabled metadata on his or her account.
+Metadata is available only for external collaborators who collaborate in a folder, where the folder owner has enabled metadata on their account.

 Read and write access of existing instances adheres to standard folder collaborator settings.
 New instances can be applied only by users within an enterprise via the web application; external collaborators outside the enterprise are not able to add instances to a file via the web application.

 The metadata template owner enterprise owns the metadata template and all values of the template.
 If the metadata template changes, this affects any values of metadata that are collaborated with external collaborators.